hasnentai/insta-nft/README.md

 # insta_nft

-This is a demo application which connverts instagram post to ERC721 NFT
+This is a demo application which converts instagram post to ERC721 nft

 ## Getting Started